chrismgala/175-project/docs/final.md

 After changing to Classification, we focused on being able to build classifiers using a small amount of data.
 We wanted to get things up and running with a stripped down version of our main goal which is to classify multiple objects on the screen at once as the Agent moves through a World.
 This was successful in that we were able to get our classifier to recognize a couple of built-in items in Minecraft.
 The classifier runs in the background of Project Malmo and outputs the names of objects detected on screen in the chatbox.

 Since then we have expanded to support classification of multiple objects on the screen with similar / slightly better accuracy.
-We increased our number of classes to more than five and can classify two to three items on the screen at the same time.
+We increased our number of classes to more than five and can classify multiple items on the screen at the same time.
 We need ML / AI for this project because in order to recognize / classify these objects instantaneously, we need a classifier that is trained to continuously recognize them.
 It is non-trivial especially becausee of the variety of conditions and environments (e.g. clear vs. rain / snow) with differing layouts, backgrounds, and angles that the object could reside in.

 ## Approaches